skukla/vm-from-scratch/README.md

 3. Select File to Import: `B2B Customers Addresses.csv`
 4. Check Data
 5. Import

+Once the users are imported, we'll need to set them as active (even though they are listed as being active in their account information.)
+To ensure that they are active:

+Navigate to: `Customers > All Customers`

+1. Filter the customer grid on the customer in question
+2. Ensure that Customer Information > Account Information > Customer Active: `Yes`
+3. Save the customer and note the `Active` status in the customer grid

 <a id="sales-representative-role-and-user"></a>
 #### Sales Representative Role and User